This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serving pancake recipe, check out our Leftover Ingredients Recipe Finder.

-• Flour: Stick with all-purpose flour for this recipe.
+• Flour: Use all-purpose flour in this recipe.

-• Baking Powder: This ingredient is key for achieving light and fluffy pancakes.
+• Baking Powder: Essential for light, fluffy pancakes.

-• Milk: I typically use low-fat milk, but you can use whole, skim, unsweetened almond, or oat milk.
+• Milk: I usually use low-fat milk, but whole, skim, unsweetened almond, or oat milk work, too.

-• Butter: Use melted salted butter for richer pancakes.
-If using unsalted butter, you may need a bit more salt.
+• Butter: Melted salted butter gives a richer taste; if using unsalted butter, you may want to add a bit more salt.

 Recipe Variations

-• Banana Pancakes: Mash a ripe banana and add it to the batter for a naturally sweet and flavorful twist.
+• Banana Pancakes: Mash a ripe banana and add it to the batter for a naturally sweet twist.

 • Buttermilk Pancakes: Substitute buttermilk for the milk for a tangy and fluffy variation.